-- 49. Individual students: This is the number of actual students enrolled in each programme entered in the formula funding grid.
-The determination of these numbers constitutes a crucial part of the PED-college planning process.
-Where a student is enrolling for a number of subjects less than the total required by the programme (i.e. seven subjects), a value of 1/7 per subject will be applied. - 50.
-Full-time equivalent students: This is the number of full-time equivalent students in a programme entered in the formula funding grid.
+49. Individual students: This is the number of actual students enrolled in each programme entered in the formula funding grid.
+The determination of these numbers constitutes a crucial part of the [PED] DHET-college planning process.
+Where a student is enrolling for a number of subjects less than the total required by the programme [(] e.g. [i.e.] seven subjects for NC(V) programmes[),] a value of 1/7 per subject will be applied.

+50. Full-time equivalent students: This is the number of full-time equivalent students in a programme entered in the formula funding grid.
 Full-time equivalent (FTE) students are the number of individual students multiplied by the programme duration.
 The formula is as follows: